dariol83/reatmetric/README.md

 ## Roadmap

 ### To version 1.0.0
-- Improvements to the Spacecraft driver
-  - CLCW information publication in the processing model
 - Complete the documentation (ASCII doc to be completed - 80%)

 ### To version 1.1.0